Gum Disease

 Gum disease can be prevented through good oral hygiene practices, including regular brushing and flossing, using an antiseptic mouthwash, and visiting the dentist for regular checkups and cleans.

-Gum disease treatment typically involves deep teeth and gums cleaning to remove plaque and bacteria.
+Gum disease treatment typically involves deep cleaning of the teeth and gums to remove plaque and bacteria.

 In more severe cases, surgery may be necessary to repair damaged tissues and prevent tooth loss.